 Can you draw a line between what’s considered Innovation and what’s merely considered an Improvement?

 I’ve ranted before about jargon in creativity.
-First, this is not the language inventors use.
-Find the people who actually invented anything at any famous company and you’ll find the language they use is very simple.
+The fancy language we hear is not the language inventors use.
+Find the people who actually invented anything and you’ll find the language they use is very simple.
 Words like prototype, problem, experiment, design and solution.
 They have a problem in mind and they aim all their energy at solving it.
 The fancy words (breakthrough, innovation, disruptive, game-changing) mostly come from people who arrive well after the inventing and innovating is done, including innovation consultants.
+It’s worth asking anyone using the word innovation to define it as often they can’t, which begs the question why are they using it so much then?

 Second, deciding what is incremental and what is revolutionary is subjective.
 There is no universal measurement.
 From Swan’s perspective, Edison made some minor tweaks to light bulb design.
 To anyone who was ignorant of Swan’s work, Edison seemed Promethean.
 To pre-revolution Americans, democracy seemed brilliant and new.
 To anyone who’d studied the Greeks, they’d think the U.S. was ripping them off (down to the way we styled our monuments in D.C.).
 To measure an idea, you need to define who it’s being aimed at, as where you aim will change the value of the idea.